seedstack/website/content/docs/seed/manual/ws/index.md

         weight: 10
 ---

-SEED web service support provides a JAX-WS integration.
+Seed web service support provides a JAX-WS integration.
 JAX-WS offers facilities to create and connect to web services.
-To enable SEED Web-Services standalone support (without a Web environment) use the following dependency snippet in your module:
+To enable Seed Web-Services standalone support (without a Web environment) use the following dependency snippet in your module:

     <dependency>
         <groupId>org.seedstack.seed</groupId>